ynklab/CULNIG/README.md

 $ uv venv
 $ uv sync
 ```
-- Prepares datasets for identifying neurons and evaluating models (used in `dataset.py`)
+- Prepare datasets for identifying neurons and evaluating models (used in `dataset.py`)
   - For BLEnD, users must download the question file (`US_questions.csv`) from [repo](https://github.com/nlee0212/BLEnD) and place it in the `data` directory.
   - For WorldValuesBench, users must generate the dataset based on the instructions in the [repo](https://github.com/Demon702/WorldValuesBench) and place the generated files (`question_metadata.json`, `full_demographic_qa.tsv`, and `full_value_qa.tsv`) in the `data` directory.